arcanemachine/django-menu-maker/README.md

     - To the best of my knowledge, all statements in the code have been properly tested (Coverage is currently at 99%).
     - Due to how Python's Coverage module detects code coverage, the number is a bit short of 100%.
 My goal is not to ensure that the badge says 100%, but to ensure that the codebase is fully tested (to a reasonable degree).
     - All efforts have been made to ensure that the tests cover all expected circumstances.
+- Custom context processor (albeit a simple one)

 This project also represents an effort to implement proper Git best practices, including: